 - 1. After the Commissioners are appointed the Commission shall: - a.
 Select a Secretary.
-The Special Master shall nominate a Secretary.
+The Administrator shall nominate a Secretary.
 The nominee must meet all the criteria of subsection B, paragraph 2 of this section, and be approved by a majority vote of Commissioners.
-If the Commissioners cannot reach the needed votes, the Special Master shall make another nomination. - 2.
+If the Commissioners cannot reach the needed votes, the Administrator shall make another nomination. - 2.
 The Secretary.
 The duties of the Secretary include the following: - a.
 Assist in the running and convening of Commission meetings, including the drafting of Plans, and approving expenditures necessary for the Commission to fulfill its duties; - b.
 Publicize and hold regional field hearings in each Congressional District to seek public input relevant to redistricting; - c.
 Gather precinct-level shapefiles and data on voter registration and election returns for general and primary elections for the preceding decade, and make the data available for public download by the date of the first public hearing; - d.
 Disaggregate and re-aggregate the electoral data to correspond to the Census Block that will be used to assemble Districts; - e.
 Gather information from the Department of Corrections about the home address of state and federal inmates; - f.
 Begin analyzing election returns from recent Primary and General Elections, to help ensure that the Commission's redistricting Plans will not have the effect of denying or abridging the right to vote on account of race, ethnicity, or membership in a language minority group; - g.
 Hire and manage staff to assist in the Commission and Secretary's duties; - h.
-Assist the Special Master in training Commissioners; and - i.
-Develop and maintain a website that creates a public Plan drawing system and allows members of the public to: - i. monitor and comment on the Commission's work; - ii. access the data sets and utilize the tools necessary to draw Plans;
+Assist the Administrator in training Commissioners; and - i.
+Develop and maintain a website that creates a public Plan drawing system and allows members of the public to: - i. monitor and comment on the Commission's work; - ii. access, in a timely manner, the data sets and utilize the tools necessary to draw Plans;

-- iii. view prior district maps for comparison; and - iv. submit proposed Plans and maps indicating communities of interest. - 3.
+- iii. view prior district maps for comparison; and - iv. submit proposed Plans and maps indicating communities of interest and display those Plans and maps. - 3.
 Data Preparation.
-After the United States Bureau of the Census releases the Federal Decennial Census Data, the Commission shall: - a.
+As soon as practicable after this Article is approved by the People, and after the United States Bureau of the Census releases the Federal Decennial Census Data in each subsequent year ending in one, the Commission shall: - a.
 Add the data gathered under subsection C, paragraph 2, subparagraph e to the Federal Decennial Census data so that incarcerated people are counted in their home communities; - b.
 Update the analysis begun under subsection C, paragraph 2, subparagraph f; - c.
 Promptly post on the Commission's website Federal Decennial Census data, electoral data, and boundary maps in digitally readable format, at district and precinct levels of detail for general and primary elections for each Plan submitted by a Commissioner; - d.
-Develop and publish publicly no more than two (2) preliminary Plans for the redistricting of the Oklahoma House of Representatives, Oklahoma Senate and Federal Congressional Districts; - e.
+Develop and publish publicly no more than two (2) preliminary Plans each for the redistricting of the Oklahoma House of Representatives, Oklahoma Senate and Federal Congressional Districts; - e.
 Approve final Plans for State House of Representative and Senatorial and Federal Congressional redistricting, as set forth in subsection D; and - f.
-Release all proposed maps for comment in formats that are easily accessible and readable by members of the public, such as PDF, machine-readable comma-separated values, shapefile, and on the same interactive the Secretary is required to create for public submission of maps.
+Release all proposed maps for comment in formats that are easily accessible and readable by members of the public, such as PDF, machine-readable comma-separated values, shapefile, and on the same interactive website the Secretary is required to create for public submission of maps.